How do tense muscles affect us?

 Good muscle health is essential; nearly all movement of the body is carried out by means of muscle contraction – from physical movements such as lifting your arm to automatic movements such as respiration.
-Tight muscles can restrict our movement and put strain on our joints which can affect our posture and the way that we walk.
+Tight muscles can restrict our movement and put strain on our joints which can then alter our posture and the way that we walk.

 9 ways to relax tense muscles